Gtpimenta/Gtpimenta/README.md

 ### Hello there 👋 I'm Gabriel Pimenta

-Hey everyone, my name is Gabriel Tavares Pimenta, 24 years, brazilian.
-Since I was a young boy, I've been interested in math, science and technology, reason why I went to engineering school.
-Currently I'm specializing in Data Science and Analytics as well as working on some projects to learn more about it.
+Hey everyone, my name is Gabriel Tavares Pimenta, 26 years, brazilian and this is my data repository.
+I've been always interested on math, science and technology, so I found in data a place where I could fit in.

 ##